solex-dev/exercises/exercises/hello_solana/README.md

-This is a simple Solana program that logs a message "gm, solana" when called.
+# Hello Solana

+The `hello_solana` program teaches how to log messages when invoked.

+## How the program works

+If you look at the program code, you'll see that it has a single function `process_instruction`.
+The function takes three arguments: `program_id`, `accounts` and `instruction_data`.
+The `program_id` is the public key of the program.
+The `accounts` is an array of accounts that are passed to the program.
+The `instruction_data` is the data that is passed to the program, it is passed as an array of bytes.

+The `process_instruction` function is passed to the `entrypoint!` macro which tells Solana that `process_instruction` is the entrypoint of the program.

+In the program we are using the `msg!` macro to log the message "gm, solana" to the console.
+It takes a single argument which is the message to be logged.
+This function returns a `ProgramResult` which a generic type of `Result`.

+## Exercise

+The current program logs gm, ??? to the console.
+Your task is to change the message to gm, solana.

+## Running the program

 To test this exercise, follow the steps below:

-## 1. Install Solana tools
+### 1. Install Solana tools

 You need to install the Solana CLI tools to compile and deploy the program.
 You can install the Solana CLI tools by following the instructions provided in the documentation: https://docs.solana.com/cli/install-solana-cli-tools

-## 2. Compiling the program
+### 2. Compiling the program

 To compile the program, we'll use the `build-bpf` tool.
 Run the following command to compile the program: